kansaineil/hype-annotation-guidelines-eacl26/index.md

 **Question:** Are broader context signals present?

 **YES → HYPE**
-- Stacking with other hype adjectives
+- Stacking with other hype adjectives (e.g. "a novel, innovative and reliable method)
 - Promotional context nearby

 **NO →** Continue to Step 3e.